markphahn/rfp-ical/ReadMe.md

 # Future Direction

+Have a better place to store the resulting ical files.
+Right now is is the MacOS `Downloads` directory.
+Actually *my* `Downloads` directory on *my* personal Mac.
+Not very portable.

 Accepting the arguments from the command line would be good.
+(Maybe, I prefer the `MyCurrentRFP.cs` file method at the moment so I can have my sensitve changes saved in a file for later reference.
+And because there would be a pile of arguments. `yaml` files are not a good solution; the interested user is probably `C#` enabled, so why not have this stuff in `C#`.)

 # Code